Average But Inspired

 Back to the drawing board as they say.

 I used this as an example to show my kids that if at first you don’t succeed, try again!
 (And hey, maybe this will be an example for you, too.
 You don’t always have to get it right on the first try.
-If you mess up, so what.
+If you mess up, so what?
 Get a new color of paint and try again!
 Don’t let fear stop you from picking up the paint brush!)

 I went back to Home Depot and picked out a shade of green paint about three shades darker than the green on my walls – Cypress Vine green by Behr.
-I mixed it up using that same chalk paint recipe and got to work.
-With the first coat, it looked almost the same color of the walls.
-I was nervous!

 The first coat of Cypress Vine paint by Behr looked almost sage green.